ghdl/setup-ghdl-ci/README.md

     ghdl --version
 ```

 Note that MSYS2 must be setup first.
-At the moment, MSYS2 is not available on `windows-latest` environments by default.
-Hence, using Action [`msys2/setup-msys2`](https://github.com/msys2/setup-msys2) is required.
+Using Action [`msys2/setup-msys2`](https://github.com/msys2/setup-msys2) is recommended.

 Allowed values are `MINGW64` and `llvm`, or, `MINGW32` and `mcode`.
 Other options (`MINGW64-mcode`, `MINGW64-gcc`, `MINGW32-llvm` or `MINGW32-gcc`) are not possible or supported yet.